Organic-Code/libio-CLI/README.md

 # libio
 libio is a library you may use to get a nice Command Line Interface (CLI).
 Works under Linux only.
-This library is compliant with the c90 standard.

 ##Author
 + Lucas LAZARE (lazarelucas@yahoo.fr)